juancho386/shhh/manual.md

 > [!TIP]
 > If you are using the keyboard, and you want to move to the OK button, know that TAB will write a tab space in the text.
 Use CTRL+tab to navigate in that dialog.

 Then you can type your personal passphrase.
-The next dialog will show you the original message.
+The next dialog will show you the original decrypted message.

 ## Sign messages
+TODO
+## Verify signed messages
+TODO
+## Technical concepts
+TODO